Ötzi – the iceman

 A discovery by accident during a mountain tour in the Ötztal Alps became an archaeological sensation: Ötzi was murdered during the Copper Age, lied more than 5,300 years in ice and was conserved as a glacier mummy.
 Today, the iceman can be visited in the South Tyrolean Museum of Archaeology in Bozen.

 Ötzi was found by the German married couple Simon in 1991 at Tisenjoch pass, a lower part of Schnals ridge between Mt.
 Finailspitze and Mt.
 Similaun.
-Due to the unusually hot temperatures during this summer, the ice of this area was largely melted: a part of the mummy was visible.
+Due to the boiling temperatures during this summer, the ice of this area was largely melted: a part of the mummy was visible.
 Today, a large stone pyramid nearby indicates the finding place.

 The mummy of Tisenjoch